 I originally wanted to build with straw, but I was led to believe that in pretty short order it would be a moldy walls full of insects.
 As it turns out, that’s not necessarily true.
-I considered Hempcrete, but it seemed very labor-intensive and was a bit beyond my budget, nor was it a super-performer or airtight.
+I considered Hempcrete, but it seemed very labor-intensive and expensive, it also wasn't a super-performer or airtight.
 That's still still sort of true, though hemp is one of the more promising up and coming bio-based building materials.

 I was steered away from cellulose since I was told it settled, which was and wasn’t true – loose-blown settles but dense-packed cellulose insulation doesn’t settle.
 We didn’t have mobile devices back then where we could read the news, so the world was awash in newsprint that ended up in hamster cages, wood stoves and landfills.
 So in hindsight, cellulose would have been a great choice as there was tons of it around, and currently there still seems to be.

-In the end, for performance and cost, for good or bad, I was talked into insulating my home with EPS foam SIPS.
-I was a hard sell at first but for reasons of cost, simplicity and reducing my building anxiety, I succumbed.
-I was told that it was ‘steam blown’, which is a partial truth (it's mostly steam but also includes pentane gas), but still it eased my conscience at the time.
+In the end, for performance and cost, for good or bad, I was talked into insulating my home with EPS foam SIPs.
+I was a hard sell at first, but for reasons of cost, simplicity and reducing my building anxiety, I succumbed.
+I was told that it was ‘steam blown’, which is a partial truth (it's mostly steam but also includes pentane gas), but still it eased my conscience back then.

 At the time, I really thought I nailed it – airtight, compact, well-insulated, triple-pane windows, passive heating, and SIPs walls.
 Would I build it the same now?
 Nope.
 Do I hate it?
 Nope.
 It is what it is.
 It’s not as great as I first thought, but it works fine.
-There are some aspects that I didn’t anticipate and don’t love, but hey – hindsight is always 20/20.
+There are some things that I didn’t anticipate and some things I don’t love, but hey – hindsight is always 20/20.

-So…how could a true to the core green builder like myself ever justify choosing EPS foam insulation - a petroleum-based product - instead of cellulose, hemp, mineral wool or wood fiber insulation?
+So…how could a true-to-the-core green builder like myself ever justify choosing EPS foam insulation - a petroleum-based product - instead of cellulose, hemp insulation, mineral wool or wood fiber insulation?
 Heresy!

 That is a very legitimate question, and I’m really not trying to justify my choices from decades ago, my aim here is to present a variable that is not always considered.
 I’m talking about the long game – the big picture and the really long game.

-Were I to build again tomorrow, I would for sure insulate my home with cellulose, wood fiber or hemp insulation.
+Were I to build again tomorrow, I would likely gravitate towards insulating my home with something like cellulose, wood fiber or hemp.
 But we have a lot of tomorrows coming, and there are only so many forests and so much crop space, which, as the global population grows, is continually being turned into mini-malls and subdivisions.

 In North America, construction is an $11 billion dollar a year industry, so I’m talking about scale here.
 There is a whole lot of building going on and it isn’t going to slow down anytime soon.
 So is it realistic to think we can grow enough stuff to meet the needs of the built environment using only organic bio-based building products?

 At the moment there is not a huge demand for alternative natural home insulation, so by all means go buy them if they're in your budget.
 But when we take a critical look to the future - will there be enough cellulose to insulate every house built over the next 50 years?
-Or if we dedicate enough crops to create enough hemp insulation to meet that demand, how do we reconcile the soil depletion that could lead to global starvation in the future as populations continue to explode?
+And if we dedicate enough crop land to produce enough hemp insulation to meet that demand, how do we reconcile the soil depletion that could lead to global starvation in the future as populations continue to explode?

 As a quick little tangent - a similar dilemma began decades ago with ethanol gas.
 Ethanol is a plant-based transportation fuel and therefore ‘eco-friendly’, right?
-However, when the inevitable day comes when there isn’t enough plants left to feed all of us, we may conclude that growing crops to fill gas tanks may not have been such a smooth move afterall.
-So, is it not possible we may one day think the same of our insulation, or our wood framed structures?
+However, when the inevitable day comes when there aren't enough plants left to feed everyone on the planet, we may conclude that growing crops to fill gas tanks instead of mouths may not have been such a smooth move afterall.
+So, is it not possible that we may one day think the same of our insulation, or our wood-framed structures?

-The actual volume of raw material in EPS foam is really not that significant when you think about it, and while not perfect, the blowing agents used to form the foam beads into panels are not the worst on the market.
+The actual volume of raw material in EPS foam is really not that significant when you think about it, and while not perfect, the blowing agents used in manufacturing are not the worst on the market.